Alternative Funding Provides the Engine that Keeps

 The 5G buildout has made unprecedented demands on the wireless infrastructure industry, and the resulting expenditures on equipment and personnel have created stress on the bottom lines of general contractors and subcontractors.

-“The demand for subcontractors and general contractors from the crush of 5G build projects snowballs into the need for cash flow or capital to continue to run these businesses,” Tom Joerger, Kompass Funding Director of Operations, said.
+“The demand for subcontractors and general contractors from the crush of 5G build projects snowballs into the need for cash flow or capital to continue to run these businesses,” John Minnis, Kompass Funding CEO, said.
 A critical resource helping companies to make payroll and cover operational expenses during this time is alternative funding, a solution offered by Kompass.
 This engine keeps companies moving forward at full speed.

 “We want to be the power source behind their growth and alleviate their financial burden and stress, so that they elevate to the next level, taking their business wherever they want to go,” Abigail Czinege, Director of Strategic Advancement, shared.